Verifying/Troubleshooting Woocommerce configuration for Codisto LINQ

 IP Address blocks

-We have seen situations where traffic originating from our IP is blocked due to configurations which look at the number of requests from an IP address.
-Please make sure IP address 220.127.116.11 is whitelisted.
+We have seen situations where traffic originating from our IP is blocked due to configurations that look at the number of requests from an IP address.
+Please make sure IP addresses are whitelisted:

 User Agent blocking